how many sets per muscle group per week To Build Muscle?

 perform the minimal amount of volume you can make progress with

-If you have been lifting for some time and are not seeing the results you are looking for we recommend you do a volume reset.
+We recommend starting on the lower end of the volume range.
+If you are a beginner, you can make excellent progress on low-volume training.
+Your focus should be on performing quality sets with excellent execution of technique.
+This could even be five or six high-quality sets per week initially.
+If you have been lifting for some time and are not seeing the results you are looking for, we recommend you do a volume reset.
 Count your weekly work sets for each muscle group and see where they are.
-Then ask yourself, are these high quality sets?
+Then ask yourself, are these high-quality sets?
 Often people need to work harder and reach a closer proximity to muscular failure to make progress.

 distribute your volume evenly throughout the week